CS171/2023/syllabus.md

 ## Course Components

 ### Live Classes
 *College students:* The class meets every Wednesday.
 Attending these in-person classes is mandatory and a crucial component of learning the material in this course.
+Please upload the completed activities as part of your homework.
 Please arrive on time, as we will start promptly.
-At the end of each class, we will ask you to fill out and submit a brief reflection to collect feedback.

 *DCE students:*  Instead of attending class in person, DCE and exempt college students can participate in a live zoom stream of the class or watch edited video recordings that will be posted no more than 24 hours after class.
 In either case, we strongly encourage you to complete the in-class activities independently.
 Additionally, we will hold a weekly virtual section for the activities and group-work covered in the lecture for DCE students.
 Groups will be assigned by the teaching staff.